Ningen Isu: History

 Both natives of Hirosaki, Wajima and Suzuki first became acquainted while attending a concert at the local music venue.
 They eventually became close friends in 1981, when they both entered Hirosaki High School.
 Their friendship would further develop through frequent exchanges of music records.
 It was around this time that Suzuki first exposed Wajima to the music of his favorite bands Kiss, Saxon, and Judas Priest, while Wajima shared his love of the Beatles, King Crimson, Deep Purple, and Led Zeppelin.
 Suzuki was impressed by Wajima's talent for songwriting and wrote a song called "Demon", while Wajima wrote a song called "Apocalypse of Iron Grill", which was not received well by the local music venue but which Suzuki liked nonetheless.
 Two years later, Wajima and Suzuki joined the band Shine Shine Dan ("Dead Dead Group"), a band formed by members of the local music venue, with whom they played at music festivals.

 In 1985, after enrolling at different universitiesWajima studied Buddhism at Komazawa University, while Suzuki studied Russian literature at Sophia Universitythey formed a hard rock band and settled on the name Ningen Isu in 1987 when drummer Noriyoshi Kamidate joined the band, taking the name from the 1924 short story of the same name by Edogawa Rampo.
 They first gained public attention in 1989 through a performance of their song "Injū" ("Beast in the Shadows") on Ikasu Band Tengoku (Cool Band Heaven), a new television music competition on Tokyo Broadcasting System Television.
 Their uniquely heavy sound, technical skill, and lyrics full of literary references took the judges by surprise.

 In 1990, they released their first album Ningen Shikkaku, followed two years later by Ōgon no Yoake, after which Kamidate left the band.
 They kept their heavy sound and lyrics referencing literature.
 Drummer Masuhiro Goto would support the recording of their fourth album Rashōmon in 1993.
 In 1995 and 1996, Iwao Tsuchiya served as the band's drummer but was replaced by Goto as a permanent member until leaving in 2003.
 In 2004, current drummer Nobu Nakajima joined the band.
 Wajima, Suzuki, and Nakajima once lived in a neighborhood in the district Koenji, Tokyo, which is famous for its subculture, music and free atmosphere.

 During the mid-2010s, Ningen Isu saw a significant increase in popularity.
 They previously spent years in relative obscurity outside of Japan, and the sales of their albums did not go well.
 The band played at the Ozzfest 2013, hosted by Ozzy Osbourne, which they as Black Sabbath fans felt honored by.
 In 2019, their record Shin Seinen reached rank 14 in the Oricon music charts, their highest chart position to date.
-They released the video for their song "Heartless Scat" on YouTube in May 2019, and it has since gained over 16 million views.
+They released the video for their song "Heartless Scat" on YouTube in May 2019, and it has since gained to over 16 million views.

 The band performed their first world tour in Berlin, Bochum, and London in February 2020.